 Step-By-Step: Transfer to a Self-Directed IRA

-- An Account Transfer Form
+- Complete a Transfer Form

 There is a $30 fee to accept funds via wire, otherwise there are no charges for processing a transfer request.
 The paperwork is the same whether you are transferring cash, other assets, or both.
 Once we have all the required paperwork, we’ll send the request to your current custodian.
 Please check with them to inquire if they accept fax or email copies of transfer requests before submitting.

 Once we receive your completed Transfer Form, we will submit it to your current custodian and notify you of the transaction status.
 Sometimes, there may be a hold up with your previous custodian— they will require that you communicate directly with them.
 If this is the case, it is your responsibility to follow up to assure everything is processing smoothly— we cannot do this for you.
 But don't worry, we will notify you so you can reach out to them.